memgraph/docs/mage/query-modules/cpp/graph-util.md

 #### Input:

 - `nodes: List[Vertex]` ➡ List of nodes between which we want to create corresponding relationships between them

-- `edge_type: String` ➡ The name of the edge that will be created between nodes.
+- `edge_type: String` ➡ The name of the relationship that will be created between nodes.

 #### Output: